Superstar Fernando Alonso dominates Indianapolis Torque Esports/Engine Media All-Star Legends Trophy

 - F1/IndyCar legends Mario Andretti and Emerson Fittipaldi impress in esports

-INDIANAPOLIS, Ind. , May 23, 2020 /CNW/ -- Two-time Formula 1 World Champion and esports newcomer Fernando Alonso dominated Torque Esports/Engine Media's (GAME.V) (MLLLF) The Race All-Star Series powered by ROKiT Phones Legends Trophy races today on the virtual version of the historic Indianapolis Motor Speedway.
+INDIANAPOLIS, Ind., May 23, 2020 /CNW/ -- Two-time Formula 1 World Champion and esports newcomer Fernando Alonso dominated Torque Esports/Engine Media's (TSX-V:GAME.V - News) (OTCQB:MLLLF - News) The Race All-Star Series powered by ROKiT Phones Legends Trophy races today on the virtual version of the historic Indianapolis Motor Speedway.

 In the second reverse grid race, Alonso again stunned the opposition with a charge through the pack.
 He spent much of the race at the front dicing with Monteiro before opening a gap in traffic in the final corners to take his second win.